CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/01-devbox.md

 >**Note:** Wait for the deployment to complete before proceeding with the lab.

 ## Task 2: Create Network connection

+In this task, you'll configure network connection using Dev Center.
+Network connections determine the region into which dev boxes are deployed and allow them to be connected to your existing virtual networks.

 1. Navigate back to *Microsoft dev box* and then on the left hand side blade, click on **Network Connections** **(1)**, and then click on **Create network connection** **(2)**.